COPD Foundation Leadership

 Vincent M. Malanga is the Chief Digital Information Officer for the COPD Foundation.
 In this role Vincent serves as the senior technology strategist providing guidance and vision on emerging technologies, technology innovation, digital trends and infrastructure advances as well as defining, implementing, and evolving the technology solutions and procedures that comprise the COPD360 technology platform of which he is the chief architect.

 Vincent has over 25 years of experience in software architecture and development, database design, data and systems integration and enterprise architecture, and 15 years of experience in search engine optimization.
-Prior to joining the COPD Foundation, Vincent ran a successful technology consulting company and developed custom business solutions for many Fortune 500 companies including Ralph Lauren, Omnicom Group and Elsevier.
+Prior to joining the COPD Foundation, Vincent ran a successful technology consulting company in New York City and developed custom business solutions for many Fortune 500 companies including Ralph Lauren, Omnicom Group and Elsevier.
 He is a Microsoft Certified Professional (MCP) in numerous Microsoft programming languages and development tools, Azure Cloud Services, and Azure AI.
 He has been a guest blogger on the Microsoft Developer Network (MSDN) and has spoken at industry conferences.
 Vincent is also a co-author on numerous abstracts and publications from various research studies.
 Vincent has a Bachelor of Science from Hofstra University, continuing education credits from MIT Professional Education in Digital Transformation: From AI and IoT to Cloud, Blockchain and Cybersecurity, and has a Series 7 NASD (FINRA) license - General Securities Representative.

 Close